 Verification and required documents will be requested from the student via email using both the student's SAU Tech email and the student's email listed on the FAFSA.
 Students will be directed to SAU Tech's website where they can access financial aid verification forms and other documents needed to complete their file.
 Students are also notified of the priority deadlines listed below.
-The Financial Aid Office will still attempt to award aid even after the listed priority deadlines, but awarded aid is not guaranteed if documents are submitted after the given dates.
+The Financial Aid Office will still attempt to award aid even after the listed priority deadlines, but awarded aid is not quaranteed if documents are submitted after the given dates.

-Fall Priority Deadline July 1 st
+Fall Priority Deadline July 1st

-Spring Priority Deadline
+Spring Priority Deadline November 15 th

-Summer Priority Deadline
+Summer Priority Deadline April 15 th